Suspect in Chicago cop killing was found hiding under sink in suburban apartment complex: 'Please don't hurt me'

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter here.

+Police had named Tate Jr. a person of interest in the case.

 Court records show Tate Jr. was due in court earlier last week on an unrelated matter but did not appear.
-On April 22, one day following the deadly shooting, authorities released still images and video of a person of interest.
+On April 22, one day following the deadly shooting, authorities released still images and video of Tate, identifying him as a person of interest.

-In an update last week, Chicago police identified Tate as the individual in the previously-released footage.

 Previously, Caschous Tate, a reported associate of Xavier Tate's, had been taken into custody in connection with the case.
 According to prosecutors, members of the Great Lakes Regional Task Force and the Chicago Police Department's Investigative Response Team went to a house near 108th and South Hale in Chicago's Morgan Park neighborhood to talk to a woman about the murder.